72/StickyHeaders-for-Framer/README.md

 ## Planning your prototype
 Make sure to plan ahead what you need to show in your prototype.
 My workflow is:
-- Design a complete view with headers and list items in Sketch or Photoshop.
+- Design the view/list in Sketch or PS.
-- Export the comp as a .png **without** the headers (just group the headers in one layer and turn it off).
-Export each header apart from the list.
+- Export the list as a .png **without** the headers.
-- Put the .png in the `images` folder inside the Framer projet.
+- Export each header apart from the list.
-- Install this module.
+- Create the scroll component in Framer and then the layers for each header.

-- Create the headers in Framer.
-These could be simple layers with the .png linked to the `image` attribute.
+[Medium - Unlocking ideas with Framer Studio](https://medium.com/@72mena/unlocking-ideas-with-framer-studio-790b5e9c249f) - This module has changed a lot from my initial exploration described in this article, but the recommendations I shared still hold.
+Give it a read if you have a chance.

-[Medium - Unlocking ideas with Framer Studio](https://medium.com/@72mena/unlocking-ideas-with-framer-studio-790b5e9c249f) - See this module in action in one of the projects I was working on.
+I hope this module saves you some time on your projects.

 ##Contact
 Twitter: [@72mena](http://twitter.com/72mena)